-We are said to be living in content economy, where every other app is serving us more and more content.
+We are said to be living in a content economy, where every other app is serving us more and more content.
 This results in excessive consumption and social media addiction and even kids are not immune to this.

-Studies have shown alarming rise in social media use among pre-teens and teenagers which brings the need to design for conscious creation over mere consumption.
+Studies have shown an alarming rise in social media use among pre-teens and teenagers which brings the need to design for conscious creation over mere consumption.

 Research conducted revealed that there is a lack of a comprehensive video-making tool which caters to kids keeping in mind their psyche & dexterity.
-Also, these apps lacked age appropriate incentive to create new content.
+Also, these apps lacked age-appropriate incentive to create new content.

 Our aim was to enable children to learn different videomaking techniques and create and share their videos.
 To achieve that, we focused on 6 key principles: